-For this year’s gift guide, we decided to focus on imaginary play.
+Hours can be spent in magical worlds full of endless possibilities.
+All you need is a little imagination.
 Playing pretend has a special place in our hearts as children on the autism spectrum do not always develop this skill on their own.
-Many lovely hours have been spent with our students nurturing a love of imaginary play.
+Many lovely memories have been made with our students nurturing a love of imaginary play.

 In our own homes, open-ended toys that promote pretend are the most used toys that we own.
 They are the toys that the kids gravitate to year after year.